unimarkup/unimarkup-rs/README.md

 This repository is split into several crates:

 - [unimarkup](/cli/README.md) ...
 This crate is located under [/cli](/cli/README.md), and is a CLI wrapper over [core](/core/README.md)
+- [unimarkup-commons](/commons/README.md) ...
+This crate contains common functionalities needed in other Unimarkup crates
 - [unimarkup-core](/core/README.md) ...
 This crate contains the core reference implementation
 - [unimarkup-inline](/inline/README.md) ...
 This crate contains the reference compiler for inline elements
 - [unimarkup-render](/render/README.md) ...
 This crate contains traits needed in **core** and **inline** to render Unimarkup content to supported output formats